human-centric-engineering/engineering-culture-index/README.md

 Below are links to the survey questions

 ### Mastery
-The care and quality of engineering and continual growth.
+Care and quality in engineering and continual growth as teams and individuals.

 * <a href="/questions/craftsmanship.md">Craftsmanship</a>
 * <a href="/questions/creativity.md">Creativity</a>